 Return: It varies depending on your spending behaviors.

 The bottom line is that if you aren’t getting paid for using your checking account, you’re leaving money on the table.

 No monthly fees, no minimum balance, AND free money for paying for stuff you would have bought anyway.

 3. Cut your credit card debt interest in half

 Return: It depends on your credit card rates and balances, but you could save thousands.

-If you have a bunch of credit card debt revolving every month, stop the madness and do this right now.
+If you are overwhelmed by credit card debt, stop the madness and do this right now.

 SuperMoney can help you get pre-approved for a low-interest loan you can use to pay off every credit card debt.
 This leaves you with just one bill to pay every month, at a lower rate, so you can get out of debt faster.

 Try SuperMoney’s debt consolidation loan offer engine.
 It only takes two minutes to get competing offers from leading lenders.